UrbanApps/UALogger/README.md

 ## Installation

-Installation is made simple with [Cocoapods](http://cocoapods.org/)  (coming soon, [pull request](https://github.com/CocoaPods/Specs/pull/3866) pending).
+Installation is made simple with [Cocoapods](http://cocoapods.org/).
 If you want to do it the old fashioned way, just add `UALogger.h` and `UALogger.m` to your project.

-    pod 'UALogger'
+    pod 'UALogger', `~> 0.2.2'

 Then, simply place this line in your `prefix.pch` file to access the logger from all of your source files.